hannah-larsen/ChucK-Projects/README.md

 A collection of my small ChucK projects that I am currently working on.

 ## Language Background
-ChucK is a language developed by students at Princeton University based around the Java and C languages.
+[ChucK](https://chuck.stanford.edu/) is a language developed by students at Stanford University based around the Java and C languages.
 This language aims to combine traditional coding styles with music-based elements to generate audio.

 ## Installation